isomerpages/singapore-customs-cms/_temporary-import-scheme/For more information/approved-wine-event.md

 -   A detailed list containing the names and Unique Entity Numbers (UENs) of the exhibitors that will be importing approved wines, along with their appointed freight forwarder, and their respective exhibition booth numbers.
 -   Details of the event venue (e.g. location, floor plan/layout)

-3) Upon receiving our approval, you or your appointed freight forwarder and participating exhibitor(s), that are registered with Accounting and Corporate Regulatory Authority (ACRA) must register with Singapore Customs as a claimant using your/their UEN.
+3) Upon receiving our approval, you or your appointed freight forwarder and participating exhibitor(s), that are registered with Accounting and Corporate Regulatory Authority (ACRA), must register with Singapore Customs as a claimant using your/their UEN.
 Exhibitors who are not registered in Singapore for business purposes (e.g. foreign companies) will need to get their appointed forwarder/event organiser to register with Singapore Customs as claimants before they can submit the required permit applications.
 The Claimant account must be de-registered with Singapore Customs immediately after the event.

 4) Apply for an [In-Non Payment (GST Relief and/or Duty Exemption)](/businesses/importing-goods/import-procedures/types-of-import-permits) or INP (GTR) permit in TradeNet prior to direct import or releaase of wine from Licensed Warehouse(LWs).
 The place of receipt code should be declared as "EXEMPTW".
 For all permit applications, the event name and year must be stated in the permit application's "Trader's Remarks" field.